tttapa/Control-Surface/README.md

 - Adding more examples and adding comments to existing examples
 - Finishing the documentation

+## Getting Started

+See the [Getting Started](doc/Getting-Started.md) document to get started using the library.

 ## Documentation

 The automatically generated Doxygen documentation for this library can be found